 We did find one study that shows it could work.
-The study, published in the American Journal of Nutrition concluded that measuring breath acetone is an effective way to determine if a person is in a state of ketosis.
+The study, published in the American Journal of Nutrition, concluded that measuring breath acetone is an effective way to determine if a person is in a state of ketosis.

 Keyto Benefits and Results

 A limited number of breathalyzers were released to the public in early 2019.
 Our research team couldn’t find any reviews online, but there was plenty of buzz about Keyto in keto-focused diet groups.
 Some dieters were excited.
 They liked the idea of knowing exactly when they entered a state of ketosis.
-Others were turned off by the price, especially considering ketone urine strips are just as effective and cost a fraction of the amount of Keyto.
+Others were turned off by the price, especially considering ketone urine strips are just as effective and cost a fraction of the amount of the breathalyzer.

 Details on Keyto and Weight Loss

 Will Keyto help you lose weight?
 It can.
 Research available on the keto diet is limited, there is a potential for weight loss.